Melissa McCarthy To Show Off 75-Lb Weight Loss From Keto Diet In ‘Super-Intelligence’ New Action Comedy Film

-At 47, Melissa McCarthy has been stealing the spotlight in two areas: She’s become a celebrity weight loss winner, shedding 75 pounds on a ketogenic (keto) diet, and she’s also turned into a film-making superstar, expanding her resume with serious movies as well as her traditional comedies.
+At 47, Melissa McCarthy has been stealing the spotlight in two areas: She’s become a celebrity weight-loss winner, shedding 75 pounds on a ketogenic (keto) diet, and she’s also turned into a filmmaking superstar, expanding her resume with serious movies as well as her traditional comedies.
 McCarthy has discussed her weight loss, saying that she feels “amazing” as a result of her high-fat, low-carb keto diet, as the Inquisitr reported.

 With Ben wearing the director’s hat, Melissa will take the spotlight in Super-Intelligence, an action comedy from New Line.
-In addition to Falcone helming the film and McCarthy starring in the leading role, Ben and Melissa will produce the movie under the auspices of their On The Day collaboration.
+In addition to Falcone helming the film and McCarthy starring in the leading role, Ben and Melissa will produce the movie under the auspices of their On the Day collaboration.

 The Hollywood Reporter described McCarthy’s role in Super-Intelligence.